 #2: Classic Wrap Style

-If you aren’t sure how to wear a rectangle blanket scarf and you’re feeling a bit intimidated by the process (hey, it happens) then check out this no-tie method that creates a casual, slightly messy look.
+If you aren’t sure how to wear a rectangle blanket scarf and you’re feeling a bit intimidated by the process then this classic look is a great place to start.

 P.S.
 Doesn’t it look SO incredibly soft?
 It’s solid brushed wool and you can find it here.